gjpelletier/delta_method/README.md

 by Greg Pelletier (gjpelletier@gmail.com)

-We introduce the following two new new functions to estimate confidence intervals for predicted values, and prediction intervals for nonlinear regression:
+We introduce the following two new new functions to estimate confidence intervals and prediction intervals for nonlinear regression:

 - **delta_method**
 - **parametric_bootstrap**